khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 # Next steps

-At the moment, **Khanon.js is in ALPHA state**.
-This means there are still missing some features for the BETA state.
+At the moment **Khanon.js is in ALPHA state**, which means there are still a few features missing to have a full BETA.

-To reach the BETA I have to implement these items:
+Features to have a full BETA:

 - Input events decorator.

-- GUI decorator.

-- Sounds and musics module.
+- Sounds and music module.

 - Project builder for debug and production versions.

-Once the BETA is stable and the community feedback is good, I will publish the first production verion.
+Once the BETA is stable and the community feedback is good enough, the first production version will be released.

 # Future features

-Khanon.js plans to integrate more features in the future.
+Khanon.js plans to integrate more features in the future:

-Some things in mind:

 - Improve states workflow.

-- Improve actors integration in a loaded scene.
+- Improve actors integration in loaded scenes from url.

 - Use of Babylon supported physics engines, generate physical shapes in actors and scenes, add basic physics functionalities.